 "Put down your sword.
 I'd hate to bloody you in a lady's company."

-"You knew him," she said quietly.
+"You knew him," she said suddenly.

 He nodded stoically.
-"He was a friend when we were younglings."
+"We were friends as younglings."

 "But he turned."

-The faithful droid beeped back at him.
+The droid beeped back at him.

 R2 beeped in the negative.